-Recently there has been other types of heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products.
+In addition, recently there has been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products.
 Specifically, there have been several recent U.S. Congressional inquiries and proposed bills designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs.
+We expect that additional U.S. federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that the U.S. federal government will pay for healthcare products and services, which could result in reduced demand for our product candidates or additional pricing pressures.